 what you contributed to the community bioart project (e.g., “I made part of the DNA on the bottom right plate”)

 Done: I added a couple small details to subfeatures of some designs.
+The general idea was to help complete objects in progress or add a small sub-feature, visually.
 One example was adding a temporary light to one of the spaceships.

 what you liked about the project, and